Plasmodium RUF3 RNA

 RUF3 is a non-coding RNA(ncRNA) present within the plasmodium genome.
 Bioinformatic studies predicted that RUF3 was present within the plasmodium genome and the expression of this ncRNA was verified by Northern Blot.
-The location of this ncRNAs was subsequently mapped within the P. falciparum strain 3DF genome by primer extension.
-RUF3 is a novel RNA of unknown function but has shown to contain some structural similarity with the H/ACA box snoRNA but no known targets have been identified.
+The location of these ncRNAs was subsequently mapped within the P. falciparum strain 3DF genome by primer extension.
+RUF3 is a novel RNA of unknown function that has been shown to contain some structural similarity with the H/ACA box snoRNA, but no known targets have been identified.